patrickscottbest/OIDrage/README.md

 The input file is a valid snmpwalk output (numerical).
 Either provide your own mimic.txt using "snmpwalk -v2c -c public -On 127.0.0.1 .1 > mimic.txt", or just use the default provided.

+By default, any community string will work.
+Alternatively, one can be set as required.

 # Configuration
 Allows various configuration inputs.
 Until command line syntax available, use variables top of OIDrage.py.
 - specify mimic-file, or use included.